 Closely followed by the Hario V60 (however, the Hario requires your pour over skills to be a little more developed, so we suggest starting with the Wave, and graduating onto the V60)… With that being said there is no right or wrong option in the world of pour over coffee – you’d be a fool to try just one as each has its own strong points and leaves you with a different experience and brew.

 After reading this piece on the best pour over coffee makers we hope, like us, you’re excited to try more than just one!
-What's your choice? let us know in the comments below!

 The best coffee for pour over is a single-origin bean.
 The beauty of pour over coffee is its ability to highlight intricate flavors when compared to other brewing methods.
 The extraction process allows the water to naturally draw out the coffee’s oils and fragrances, which are then caught in the filter leading to a cleaner cup of coffee.